It prioritised sentimentality and natural space, so inevitably, Romantic trends were reflected in garden design

 Tip: You can find a selection of authentic Victorian garden ornaments from your trusted antique specialist.

-We have some wonderful examples of Victorian antiques in our collection.
+We have some wonderful examples of Victorian antiques in our collection, such as Victorian fireplaces.
 Browse our collection or get in touch with us to find out more.